Bayanbulak Grassland National Nature Reserve: Topography

 The Bayanbulak Basin is an intermontane valley of the basin-and-range of the Tian Shan mountains, to the north of the Tarim Basin.
 The total area of grassland is 23835 km2, of which the reserve itself covers 1486 km2.
 The Kaidu River runs from west to east through the area, at times meandering and leaving cutoff lakes, and is fed from streams from the high ranges of the Tian Shan to the north and south.
 The rivers are meandering and braided over gravel beds.
 In 1982, the Du-Ku highway was built across the Tian Shan, greatly opening access to the area.

 Climate

-The area has a cold desert climate (Köppen climate classification BWk).
+The area has a subarctic climate (Köppen climate classification Dwc).
 There are extreme seasonal variation in temperature, and nights are cold, even in the summer.
 The Tian Shan are high enough to collect precipitation from the moist arctic air coming from the northwest.
 The middle elevations, such as at Bayanbulak, receive an average of 270 mm of precipitation per year, enough to support steppe floral communities.
 Average annual temperature on the grassland is -4.8 C.